Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Experimental Evaluation

-In this section, the performance of the SeEvo method is evaluated in a dynamic environment characterized by the uncertainty of randomly arriving job orders.
-To simulate this, 20 training cases are generated, with order sizes in each batch ranging between 20 and 50 jobs across 2 to 3 batches.
-The arrival times for each batch follow a uniform distribution within the intervals [1, 500] and [501, 1000].
-The test environment is configured with 10 machines, and the job processing times are random integers between 50 and 100 units.
-For the test set, 100 cases are generated using the same method as the training set.
-The results are displayed in Fig.\ref{fig3}, which compares SeEvo with 9 common HDRs, including SPT, TWKR, shortest remaining machining time (SRM), shortest subsequent operation (SSO), LPT, LPT/TWK, SPT\(\times\)TWK, SPT+SSO, and SPT/LSO, as well as MTGP and GEP.
-Fig.\ref{fig3} illustrates the gap ratio between each method and the optimal result across 13 methods for each case.
+In this section, the performance of the SeEvo method is evaluated in a dynamic environment characterized by fuzzy processing times, randomly arriving orders, as well as machine breakdowns and repairs.
+The evaluation is conducted on 100 test case to comprehensively assess the method's robustness and effectiveness.
+The results, presented in Fig. \ref{fig3}, compare SeEvo with 9 common HDRs, including SPT, TWKR, shortest remaining machining time (SRM), shortest subsequent operation (SSO), LPT, LPT/TWK, SPT$\times$TWK, SPT+SSO, SPT/LSO, GP, and GEP.
+To normalize the performance across different problem instances, we calculate the relative percentage gap (Gap Ratio) with the following formula:

+where $Obj_{i,j}$ represents the objective value obtained by algorithm $j$ on problem case $i$, and $Obj_{i,best}$ is the minimum objective value among all 14 compared methods for that case.
+The performance of all methods, evaluated using this metric, is presented in Fig. \ref{fig3}.

-As shown in Fig.\ref{fig3}, SeEvo consistently demonstrates clear advantages under dynamic conditions, with significant performance improvements in most cases.
-The proposed method exhibits minimal relative gaps, with the maximum gap ratio not exceeding 30\% and, in most cases, staying below 10\%.
-These results indicate that the SeEvo method is effective in achieving promising scheduling outcomes across various DJSSP cases, even in dynamic environments.
-Furthermore, SeEvo has proven highly capable of handling unseen dynamic environments and uncertainties, which closely resemble real-world production shop conditions.
+As shown in Fig.\ref{fig3}, SeEvo consistently demonstrates significant advantages under dynamic conditions, achieving substantial performance improvements in most cases.
+The method exhibits the smallest relative gap, with the maximum gap ratio not exceeding 5\%, and in most cases, remaining below 1\%.
+These results indicate that SeEvo can effectively generate good scheduling solutions across various DFJSSP scenarios, even in the presence of fuzzy processing times, random order arrivals, and machine breakdowns.
+Overall, SeEvo showcases a strong ability to handle dynamic environments and uncertainties, closely resembling real-world manufacturing conditions.

-We attribute the promising performance of the proposed method to several factors.
-First, the language-heuristic framework is designed to integrate rich domain knowledge, enabling the generation of highly generalized HDRs and prompts.
-These HDRs are derived from training sets of 20 randomly sized order batches, enhancing the model's ability to generalize across new scenarios.
-As a result, the method can generate effective decisions with just a single iteration.
-Second, the SeEvo method enhances exploration and exploitation capabilities through individual co-evolution reflection, individual self-evolution reflection, and collective evolution reflection, ensuring the high quality of the generated HDRs.
+The excellent performance of SeEvo can be attributed to several factors.
+Firstly, the SeEvo framework integrates extensive domain knowledge, enabling the generation of generalized HDRs and prompts.
+By training on 20 randomly sized order batches, these HDRs enhance the model's ability to generalize to new scenarios, allowing effective decision-making with a single iteration.
+Secondly, SeEvo improves both exploration and exploitation through individual co-evolution reflection, individual self-evolution reflection, and collective evolution reflection, ensuring high-quality HDRs are generated.